 - Mirin – Mirin is a rice wine that is made from glutinous rice.
 It has a subtly sweet, umami flavor and can typically be found in the international section of your local grocery store.
 If you can’t find mirin, rice wine vinegar can be used in its place.

-- Simmer: While the chicken is cooking, pour the reserved teriyaki sauce into a small saucepan, and bring it to a simmer over medium heat.
-Let it cook for a few minutes to thicken.
+While the chicken is grilling, pour the reserved ½ cup teriyaki sauce into a small saucepan.
+Bring it to simmer over medium heat and cook for 2-3 minutes, or until thickened.

-- Pound the chicken with a meat mallet or a heavy-bottomed skillet until each piece is roughly ¼ inch thick.
+- If your chicken is varying in thickness, you will want to place it between two pieces of plastic wrap and pound it with a meat mallet or a heavy-bottomed skillet until each piece is roughly ¼-inch thick.
 This helps ensure it cooks quickly and evenly!

 - Marinate the chicken overnight, if possible.
 You want to allow at least 2 hours for the chicken to marinate and absorb the sauce.
 However, for an even deeper flavor, I recommend leaving it in the fridge overnight.

-- Rest the chicken for at least 5 minutes before serving to help redistribute its juices, keeping it tender and juicy.
+- Let the chicken rest for at least 5 minutes before serving to keep it juicy and tender.

 No, teriyaki marinade has a thinner consistency and is used to flavor the meat slowly, soaking into the protein over several hours.
 Meanwhile, teriyaki sauce is served poured over meat or as a condiment and is thicker and stickier than a marinade.